The curtains may be drawn and the fan providing the white-noise, but something’s missing, sleep!

-Sounds odd, but the problem may be down to internal confusion.
+Sounds odd, but the problem may be down to internal conflict.
 The environment required for high quality sleep extends beyond the external.
-Unless we are happy to down sleeping aides we need the right internal environment as well.
+Unless we are happy to down sleeping-aids we need the right internal environment as well.

 Humans need good consistent quality sleep to function well.

 This is: When you’re constantly tired, you’re not living your best life, merely a substitute for it.
-The chances you’ll forget an acquaintance’s name increases.
+The chance that you’ll forget an acquaintance’s name increases.
 The likelihood you’ll have to run back into the house to grab the car keys you forgot also increases.
-Sure, neither of these can be considered a big deal, not in themselves anyway.
+Sure, neither of these can be considered a big deal.
 But what if a person is always tired because their ‘sleep threshold’ is such that they don’t sleep until they are literally blinking at the TV.

 Do Not Disturb The Circadian Rhythm